mdes4214/kotlin-fp-arrow-slides/README.md

 - ch 3.
 Immutable Data Operation with Optics
 - ch 4.
 Domain Modeling and Error Handling
 - ch 5.
 Kotlin Coroutine & Parallelization
 - ch 6.
-Resource Allocation & Releasing
+Safe Resource Handling
 - ch 7.
 Kotlin Flow
 - ch 8.
-Algebras & Dependency Injection
+Function

 For the beginner of Kotlin, here is the learning notes and slides: